spdk/spdk/doc/vagrant.md

 To create a configured VM with vagrant you need to run `create_vbox.sh` script.

-Basically, the script will create a new sub-directory based on distro you choose, copy the vagrant configuration file (a.k.a. `Vagrantfile`) to it, and run `vagrant up` with some settings defined by the script arguments.
+Basically, the script will create a new sub-directory based on distribution you choose, copy the vagrant configuration file (a.k.a. `Vagrantfile`) to it, and run `vagrant up` with some settings defined by the script arguments.